-This Netgear Orbi AX4200 (model RBK752) vs. Linksys Velop MX4200 matchup boils down to one important factor, which is whether or not you have gotten your home wired.
+This Netgear Orbi AX4200 (model RBK752) vs Linksys MX4200 matchup boils down to one crucial factor, which is whether or not you have gotten your home wired.
 Sure, both will work in a fully wireless setup but at a different performance level.
 Feeling so indecisive?
 Read on!

 Other than that, in a mesh setup, both come in identical-looking upstanding hardware units.
 Neither has a multi-gig port.
 And that's about it.
 Their similarities end there.

 Netgear Orbi AX4200 vs Linksys MX4200: Hardware specifications

 As a mesh system, the Orbi comes in two distinctive hardware units, a router, and a satellite.
 The Linksys, however, uses identical routers.
 In a mesh, one works as the primary router, and the rest function as satellite units.